Thatguy560/rot13Encoder/README.md

 ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the alphabet.

-This simple encoder was made as part of a technical assessment, once loaded you can upload a text file of your choosing and it will replace all the contents of that file with simple letter substitution.
+This simple encoder was made as part of a technical assessment, once loaded you can upload a text file of your choosing and it will replace all the contents of that file with a simple letter substitution.

 # Installation + How To Run